arcus/education_modules/python_basics_loops_conditionals/python_basics_loops_conditionals.md

 @lesson_prep_python_sage

+## Introduction

+In programming, we often need to perform a task repeatedly (or **iteratively**), or only if certain conditions are met.
+Iterating over an series of inputs and performing a specified task on each input is accomplished using **loops**.
+In some cases though, we only want to perform a task sometimes (either within a loop or not); for this, we use **conditional statements**.
+Loops and conditional statements are not unique to Python-- they appear in almost every language!
+This module will discuss how these concepts work in Python.

 ## Loops

-A Python list is an **iterable** object, or an object whose members can be returned one at a time.
+In Python, [lists and dictionaries](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md#1) are examples of **iterable** objects, or objects whose members can be returned one at a time.
 This is important in **loops**, which repeat (or iterate) the same operation for each element in an iterable object like a list.

 For a sense of how loops work in Python, here is a simple example.
 Let's say there are five children at a party, and they each start with a certain number of pieces of candy.
 Next, let's say that we give each child 5 more pieces of candy.
 Using a simple loop, we can get a list of how many total pieces of candy each child has now using the `for` and `in` keywords.